Exam Security Policies

 Because AP Exams are given on the same day around the world, it is critical that students taking the exam follow policies and procedures to keep the questions secure.
 The exam security policies and procedures include things such as:

-- Not opening your exam materials until your proctor tells you to do so.
+- Not entering the start code in Bluebook or opening any exam materials until your proctor tells you to do so

 Violating these or any of the test security and administration policies and procedures could cause your score to be canceled.
 Under some circumstances you could even be banned from future testing.